hacktor/signal-irc-telegram-gateway/README.md

-# Hermod IRC - Telegram Gateway
+# Hermod Signal - IRC - Telegram Gateway

 [Hermod, or Hermóðr](https://en.wikipedia.org/wiki/Herm%C3%B3%C3%B0r) is a figure in Norse mythology, often considered the messenger of the gods